Introduction to AnMed Family Medicine

 - Demonstrate the importance of social determinates of health and the care of underserved populations.

 AnMed is proud to send out graduates of the Residency Program into the medical community to serve patients across the state of South Carolina and the country.
-The images below showcase the different areas that AnMed Residency Program graduates have gone on to as they began their careers.

 Many medical residency programs use these words to describe those who teach and train: